acharaakshit/RMiniZinc/README.md

 ### SCOPE OF FEATURES

 The features have been tested over a wide variety of problems but doesn't cover MiniZinc in its entirety.
 Please feel free to [open an issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) or submit a PR if you find any problems in the package.
+Any help towards making the installation easier is highly appreciated.

 ### PROJECT STATUS